ANIME EXPO

 The calendar view helps a user visually see what their schedule is like and recognize conflicting events faster.

-Surprisingly, there wasn't a calendar sharing option before.
-Adding this feature in would help out users who are trying to coordinate their schedules better to do so with a click of the button.
+Surprisingly, there wasn't a calendar-sharing option before.
+Adding this feature would help users who are trying to coordinate their schedules better to do so with a click of a button.

 prototype